Research and consultation reach different conclusions on Edinburgh Spaces for People schemes becoming permanent

 READ MORE: 'The citizens of Edinburgh have had enough of experiments' - thousands object to Spaces for People plan

-Chris Young, co-chair of Low Traffic Corstorphine and a founding member of BEST Edinburgh, is a committed member of the active travel community in Edinburgh as well as being a keen climate activist.
+Chris Young, co-chair of Low Traffic Corstorphine and a founding member of BEST Edinburgh, said some people struggled to understand SfP.

 He said: “We always felt that there would be a larger proportion of opposition resulting from a broad public consultation, as that is where the emotion comes from to respond to these things.